Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/axiethernet/examples/readme.txt

 @subsection IMPORTANT NOTES:
  - Included HW features are critical as to which examples will run properly.
- - The device connected to the AXI4-Stream interface (AXIFIFO or AXIDMA) of the AxiEthernet must be initialized before AxiEthernet initialization.
+ - The device connected to the AXI4-Stream interface (AXIFIFO or AXIDMA or AXI MCDMA) of the AxiEthernet must be initialized before AxiEthernet initialization.
-   Since the reset line of AXIFIFO or AXIDMA is connected to the reset line of AxiEthernet, AXIDMA/AXIFIFO initialization would reset AxiEthernet.
+   Since the reset line of AXIFIFO or AXIDMA or AXI MCDMA is connected to the reset line of AxiEthernet, AXIDMA/AXIFIFO/AXI MCDMA initialization would reset AxiEthernet.
    AxiEthernet hardware initialization routines in the AxiEthernet driver do not reset the AxiEthernet hardware.
 */